 Dr. Tobias Reichenbach is a Reader (US equivalent: Associate Professor) at the Department of Bioengineering at Imperial College London.
-He joined Imperial in 2013 after postdoctoral training in computational neuroscience and the biophysics of hearing with Dr. A. J. Hudspeth at the Rockefeller University in New York.
-He graduated in 2008 with highest honors from the Ludwig-Maximilians University in Munich, Germany, where he researched on theoretical aspects of non-equilibrium pattern formation and statistical physics in the group of Dr. E. Frey.
+He joined Imperial in 2013 after postdoctoral training in computational neuroscience and the biophysics of hearing with Prof. A. J. Hudspeth at the Rockefeller University in New York.
+He graduated in 2008 from the Ludwig-Maximilians University in Munich, Germany, where he researched on theoretical aspects of non-equilibrium pattern formation and statistical physics in the group of Prof. E. Frey.

 Dr. Tobias Reichenbach works in sensory neuroengineering.
 He uses ideas from theoretical physics, mathematics, and computer science to investigate how sensory systems function.
 Besides furthering our understanding of the neurobiological processes, he also aims at applying his findings in the developement of novel, biologically-inspired technology.

 Much of Dr. Reichenbach's research focuses on hearing.
 The auditory system showcases an astonishing performance regarding its sensitivity, dynamic range, and frequency resolution.
 Dr. Reichenbach aims to identify the underlying biophysical and neuronal specializations, and investigate how the ear's and brain's strategies can be employed in speech and hearing technology.

 For his research Dr. Tobias Reichenbach received awards such as the Feodor-Lynen fellowship from the Alexander-von-Humboldt Foundation, Germany (2009-2011), a Career Award at the Scientific Interface from the Burroughs Wellcome Fund, U.S.A.
 (2011), and an EPSRC Fellowship (2019).

 More information is available on Dr. Reichenbach's personal research page.

 His research publications can be found at the tab above, or on Google Scholar.